Skip to content Skip to footer

 Read More »

-Spending eight years in Dubai you get accustomed to the great outdoors even if the temperature reaches 57c in the summer with 100 % humidity.
-I became friend’s with a Sheik who owned an R.V. camp in the dessert in the northern Emirate of Ras al Khaimah.
-Where I was also the head of Food and Beverage in the hospital.
-We used to cook fish from the market, bbq chicken, vegetables around a fire pit fuelled with wood gleaned from the dessert.
-The winter was wonderful sitting out wrapped in a blanket on a star lit night, such a magical experience.
+After eight years in Dubai, I became accustomed to the great outdoors, even when summer temperatures reached 57°C with 100% humidity.
+I became friends with a sheikh who owned an RV camp in the desert in the northern emirate of Ras Al Khaimah, where I was also head of food and beverage at the hospital.
+We cooked market fish, barbecued chicken and vegetables around a fire pit fuelled with wood gathered from the desert.
+Winter evenings under the stars, wrapped in a blanket, were magical.
 This recipe saved us a trip into town.
-Served with bread, pickles, salad, garlic & chilli dressing, was the perfect late evening snack.
+Served with bread, pickles, salad, garlic and chilli dressing, it made the perfect late-evening snack.

-The dish that year commemorate Henry IV dish to feed every French person on a Sunday in the 17th century.
-We drove to Bresse, the home of black feathered chicken and purchased probably the most expensive chicken I have ever bought.
+That year, the dish commemorated Henry IV’s wish that every French person should be able to eat chicken on a Sunday.
+We drove to Bresse, home of the black-feathered chicken, and bought probably the most expensive chicken I have ever purchased.

-You can enrich this dish with cooked mushrooms; a tablespoon of flour stirred into a small tub of crème fraiche and whisked into the cooking liquor.
+You can enrich the dish with cooked mushrooms.
+Stir a tablespoon of flour into a small tub of crème fraîche, then whisk it into the cooking liquor.

-This is a milder version of the green curry.
+This is a milder curry than the green version.
 You can spice it up with fresh red chilli and extra red curry paste.
-Served with Thai Jasmine rice.
-This is a good easy mid-week dish to make for two; with plenty of leftovers!
-Alternatively, you can make a vegan version by omitting the chicken, adding extra vegetables, a courgette, an aubergine, and bean sprouts.
+Serve with Thai jasmine rice.
+It is an easy midweek dish for two, with plenty of leftovers.
+For a vegan version, omit the chicken and use vegetable stock, then add extra vegetables such as courgette, aubergine and bean sprouts; check that your curry paste is vegan.